joshua-flickinger/joshua-flickinger.github.io/_pages/cv.md

 ## Education

+### Master of Science
+**University of Michigan School for Environment and Sustainability** Environmental Informatics and Conservation Ecology, 2017

 ### Bachelor of Science
+**Virginia Tech**
-Biosystems Engineering, Virginia Tech, 2010
+Biosystems Engineering, 2010

-### Master of Science
-Environmental Informatics and Conservation Ecology, University of Michigan School for Environment and Sustainability, 2017

 ## Work experience